Receptionist - Loan Operations

 INITIATIVE AND INGENUITY

-Considerable responsibility with regard to general assignments in planning time, method, manner, and/or sequence of performance of own work; may also occasionally assist in the planning of work assignments performed by others within a limited area of operation.
+Limited responsibility with regard to specific assignments in planning time, method, manner, and/or sequence of performance of own work operations.

 Performs work operations which permit frequent opportunity for decision-making of minor importance and which would not only affect the operating efficiency of the individual involved, but would also affect the work operations of other employees and/or clientele to a slight degree.